 We are subject to risks and uncertainties common to clinical-stage companies in the biopharmaceutical industry.
 These risks include, but are not limited to, the introduction of new products, therapies, standards of care or new technological innovations, our ability to obtain and maintain adequate protection for our in-licensed technology, data or other intellectual property and proprietary rights and compliance with extensive government regulation and oversight.
-In addition, we are dependent upon the services of our employees, including key personnel, consultants, third-party contract research organizations and other third-party organizations.
+In addition, we are dependent upon the services of our employees, including key personnel, consultants, third-party contract research organizations (CROs), third-party contract manufacturing organizations (CMOs) and other third-party organizations.